-A dent on your garage door is like a dent on your car, it is a sight for sore eyes and it’s something you do not want to neglect as it can lead to further damage including rusting, paint peeling and loss of functionality.
+A dent on your garage door is like a windscreen chip on your car, it is a sight for sore eyes and it’s something you do not want to neglect as it can lead to further damage including rusting, paint peeling and loss of functionality.
 Your garage door is attached to your home and just like any other part of your home, it requires regular maintenance and some TLC to ensure that it continues to not only operate but provide that much needed curb appeal.
 Depending on the extent of the damage your garage door has received (and the type of garage door), there are some very easy DIY repairs that anyone can do to fix a dent:

 Inspect your garage regularly